Knee-xRAI: An Explainable AI Framework for Automatic Kellgren-Lawrence Grading of Knee Osteoarthritis

 \subsection{Osteophyte Grading Performance}

-The grading performance was heterogeneous across the four anatomical sites (Table~\ref{tab:osteophyte}).
-The medial femur achieved the strongest held-out test kappa ($\kappa{=}0.5828$, AUC $=$ 0.6872), followed by the medial tibia ($\kappa{=}0.4706$, AUC $=$ 0.7105).
-The lateral femur exhibited a substantial validation-to-test gap, with a validation kappa of 0.6660 falling to 0.1048 in the test set.
-This reflects the limited per-site annotation volume combined with the inherent ambiguity of lateral femoral osteophytes in two-dimensional AP projections.
-The pseudo-label expansion amplified the teacher bias rather than resolving the gap (expanded mean test $\kappa{=}0.3791$ vs.\ 0.3812 for the manual-teacher framework).
-We therefore retained the manual-teacher framework for all downstream feature extraction, though the lateral femur standalone output should be interpreted with caution.
+Osteophyte grading was heterogeneous across anatomical sites (Table~\ref{tab:osteophyte}).
+The medial femur achieved the highest agreement ($\kappa = 0.5828$, $\text{AUC} = 0.6872$), followed by the medial tibia ($\kappa = 0.4706$, $\text{AUC} = 0.7105$).
+Conversely, the lateral femur exhibited a severe validation-to-test drop ($\kappa: 0.6660 \to 0.1048$), driven by limited annotation volume and 2D geometric ambiguity on PA projections.
+Because pseudo-label expansion amplified teacher bias ($\kappa = 0.3791$ vs. $0.3812$), the expert-supervised framework was retained, treating the lateral femur output as a secondary clinical indicator.